keeganpaleshi/RMTest/README.md

 The script exits with an error message if filtering removes all events at any stage (noise cut, burst filter, time-window selection or baseline subtraction).

+## Opt-in features

+Experimental background and likelihood implementations are gated behind explicit flags such as `--background-model loglin_unit` and `--likelihood extended`.
+These paths require additional parameters and will raise a concise error if any are missing.

 ## Event Filtering

 Noise removal, burst suppression, time-window trimming and baseline